By Steve & Tamami Laser

 The black styling theme is carried through to the mirror caps and fender vents while a 20-inch, 5-spoke alloy wheels complete the exterior styling make-over.
 A new exterior color – Slipstream, a vibrant ocean blue, will also be available.

-HSV says Recommended Retail Pricing (RRP) for the new Maloo R8 LSA has been confirmed at AU$76,990 (about US$53,875).
-With production of the GEN-F2 range set to start in early October, vehicles are due to arrive in HSV showrooms in Australia later that month.
+HSV says production of the GEN-F2 range is set to start in early October, with vehicles due to arrive in HSV showrooms in Australia later that month.

-Here’s a look at the full lineup of the HSV GEN-F2 range.
 While it’s unlikely we’ll ever see the Maloo in the U.S. it’s possible that the performance and styling upgrades might find their way onto the option list for the Chevrolet SS.
-Unfortunately, Holden plans to end production of its Australian-built models by the end of 2017, so there’s not much time left for this scenario to play out. (video: HSV)
+Unfortunately, Holden plans to end production of its Australian-built models by the end of 2017, so there’s not much time left for this scenario to play out.

-Prices, features and specifications are for Australian market models and subject to change without notice by the automaker.
+Features and specifications for Australian market models are subject to change without notice

 Story (intro and commentary) © 2015 CarNichiWa.com